Berg0162/Simcline-V2/README.md

 As a result the Arduino ino-files that the user will access, in the <b>Simcline-V2/examples</b> folder, are very concise in compare with the original code files. <br>

-# Simcline-V2 has powerful configuration
+# Simcline-V2 has central configuration
 All configuration settings have been gathered in one config directory (../documents/arduino/libaries/Simcline-V2/src/config) for <b>Board</b>-, <b>Debug</b>-, <b>Display</b>-, <b>NimBLE</b>- and <b>Simcline</b>-configurations.
 Check this out:  [Simcline-V2 Configuration](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Simcline-V2%20Configuration.md)<br>

 # NimBLE-Arduino